ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 ### Configuring op-geth

 :::tip
-Even though the Docker image for the Execution Engine is called `op-geth`, the actually binary is still called `geth` in order to minimize differences between `op-geth` and `go-ethereum`.
+Even though the Docker image for the Execution Engine is called `op-geth`, the actual binary is still called `geth` in order to minimize differences between `op-geth` and `go-ethereum`.
 :::

 We'll start with `op-geth`'s configuration because it is more complex.
 As mentioned before, `op-geth` is a minimal fork of `go-ethereum`.
 As a result, it stores its state in a database that requires initialization.
 Initialization is done one of two ways, depending on which network you're deploying: